0xSplits/splits-swapper/README.md

 ### How does it price swaps?

-Modularly, via each Swapper's designated [IOracle](https://github.com/0xSplits/splits-oracle/blob/main/src/interfaces/IOracle.sol).
+Modularly, via each Swapper's designated [IOracle](https://github.com/0xSplits/splits-oracle).
 Each Swapper may also apply it's own default & quote-specific scaling factors to said oracle's pricing.

 ### How is it governed?

 A Swapper's owner, if set, has _FULL CONTROL_ of the deployment.
 It may, at any time for any reason, change the `beneficiary`, `tokenToBeneficiary`, `oracle`, `defaultOfferScaledFactor`, `pairScaledOfferFactors`, as well as execute arbitrary calls on behalf of the Swapper.
-In situations where flows ultimately belong to or benefit more than a single person & immutability is a nonstarter, we strongly recommend using multisigs or DAOs for governance.
+In situations where flows ultimately belong to or benefit more than a single person & immutability is a nonstarter, we strongly recommend using a multisig or DAO for governance.
-To the extent your oracle has an owner as well, this same logic applies.
+To the extent your Oracle has an owner as well, this same logic applies.

 ## Lint